Paraphrase VS Rephrase

 1. For content writers, paraphrasing can be required when they find that their work had coincidentally picked up plagiarism by matching with an existing source on the internet.
 In this sort of circumstance, writers can affect a few changes to their content so that the exact duplication is eliminated.

-2. In academic writing, paraphrasing can be often required when the writer has to borrow words from an existing study or research but without quoting them directly.
+2. Paraphrase in academic writing is often required when the writer has to borrow words from an existing study or research but without quoting them directly.
 In this situation, citing the source is necessary as well.

 3. Similarly, writers can resort to paraphrasing when they want to make their written content less hard to read.
 If, for example, a writer comes up with a blog post that they feel has low readability, they can paraphrase some portions of it to make it more reader-friendly.